-Faycal is an experienced economist, university instructor and senior policy expert.
+Faycal is an experienced economist, and university instructor.

 He obtained his doctorate in agricultural economics from the University of Saskatchewan.
 Faycal has received Leadership Certificates from both University of Regina and University of Saskatchewan.